mmilojevic-dev/default-react-starter/README.md

-# React Starter
+# Default React Template

-## A boilerplate built to easily start with client-rendered React app development with Vite.
+## A template built to easily start with client-rendered React app development with Vite.

 # Getting Started